Key Stages 3 and 4

 Year groups are split into four classes of around 20 students in English and Maths.
 There is no setting in English but Maths groups are arranged according to the girls’ level of attainment so far, so that teaching and support can be better targeted.
-Science groups depend on how many girls choose Separate Sciences and how many choose Double Award; there are at least four groups across the year and often five, allowing for more individual attention in class.
+Science groups depend on how many girls choose separate sciences and how many choose Trilogy Science (double award); there are at least four groups across the year and often five, allowing for more individual attention in class.

-Girls who have elected to study three separate Sciences may choose three other GCSE subjects to study, whilst girls studying Double Award Science may choose four other GCSE subjects.
-The subjects available to study will depend on the choices made by the girls, but every attempt is made to accommodate all the girls’ preferences and in most years, over 99% of the girls options are able to be accommodated.
+Girls who have elected to study three separate Sciences may choose three other GCSE subjects to study, whilst girls studying Trilogy Science may choose four other GCSE subjects.
+The subjects available to study will depend on the choices made by the girls, but every attempt is made to accommodate all the girls’ preferences and in most years, over 99% of subject choices are accommodated.